fediverse-devnet/feditest.org/content/faq/feditest/role-of-ubos.md

 title: What's the role of UBOS in Feditest?
 ---

-[UBOS](https://ubos.net/) has some unique features that are very helpful for testing Fediverse applications, such as:
+[UBOS](https://ubos.net/) -- specifically UBOS Gears -- has some unique features that are very helpful for testing Fediverse applications, such as:

-* UBOS knows how to install and configure complex server-side applications with a single command.
+* UBOS Gears knows how to install and configure complex server-side applications with a single command.
 For example, a single `ubos-admin deploy` can deploy Mastodon, configure the web server, set up TLS, provision a database, start the required background daemons, hook it all up and create an admin user etc. So setting up a